 Are your investments diversified?

-For most people, it’s a good idea to balance out the amount of risk you take by spreading your money across a mix of investment types (like equities and bonds) and across different countries.
+For most people, it’s a good idea to spread your money across a mix of investment types (like equities and bonds) and across different countries.
 This is known as diversification.

 You may already be invested in a workplace default or another option with a diversified mix of investments.
 But if you decide to choose your own funds, you’ll need to make sure you’re suitably diversified by researching and picking different types of funds.
 You’ll also need to regularly monitor your investments and, if necessary, switch them.

-The information here is based on our understanding in May 2021.
+The information in this article is based on our understanding in August 2023 and should not be taken as financial advice.